ibm-watson-data-lab/seti_at_ibm/README.md

 As previously noted, you must create an [IBM Data Science Experience](http://datascience.ibm.com/) account or sign up for [IBM Bluemix](http://www.ibm.com/cloud-computing/bluemix/) in order to get an `access_token` to the data.
 The example notebooks below use Spark and Object Storage.
 The free 30-day Bluemix/DSX trial will allow you to provision a Spark service and associated Object Store.

-For a basic introduction to the SETI data in this project, please read [the introduction section of the HTTP API](setigopublic.md).

 ### Choose DSX or Bluemix Account